ISISComputingGroup/ibex_developers_manual/Upgrading-to-MySQL-8.md

 ### 7. Check that the MySQL service has installed and is started (and set to automatically start)

 Go to services.msc and verify that there is an entry for `MYSQL80` which is running and set to auto-start.
 It's command line should be `C:\Instrument\Apps\mysql\bin\mysqld.exe --datadir=C:/Instrument/var/mysql/data MYSQL80`

+### 8. Run `make iocstartups` from top level EPICS

+From `C:\instrument\apps\epics\`, run `config_env.bat && make iocstartups`

+### 9. Start IBEX server

+As verification that the install is correct, check the following:
+- Log messages can be searched for from the GUI
+- Alarms appear in the alarms view
+- The list of IOCs is populated, and running IOCs come up as running in the list